 Context and objectives

-With a total budget of 1,850000 euros over a 4-year period, the project, Scaling up forest and landscape restoration to restore biodiversity and promote joint mitigation and adaptation approaches in the Mediterranean, promoted by the Food and Agriculture Organisation (FAO), will build regional and national capacity for the implementation of large-scale Forest and Landscape Restoration (FLR) programmes.
+With a total budget of 1,850000 euros over a 4-year period, the project, Scaling up forest and landscape restoration, promoted by the Food and Agriculture Organisation (FAO), will build regional and national capacity for the implementation of large-scale Forest and Landscape Restoration programmes.

 It aims to the stage for scaling up restoration by creating an enabling environment and demonstrating, through pilot activities applying appropriate FLR approaches, how to contribute to the achievement of national and global restoration targets (NDCs, Aichi Targets, Bonn Challenge and SDGs) and of major carbon and non-carbon benefits (water, biodiversity, livelihoods etc.).
 This project is the Mediterranean component of a larger global project called “The Paris-Agreement in action: scaling up Forest and Landscape Restoration (FLR) in the context of the Bonn Challenge to achieve NDCs by promoting joint mitigation approaches in Africa, Pacific Islands and the Mediterranean.”

 The project will be articulated between regional and national components.
 At the regional level, key resources will be provided to regional platforms.
 This component is open to all UfM member states pertaining to the FAO Committee on Mediterranean Forestry – Silva Mediterranea.
 At the national level, pilot activities applying appropriate FLR approaches will be conducted in preselected sites in Morocco and Lebanon.
-It aims to be a highly participatory initiative, empowering stakeholders as key actors in FLR planning, implementation and monitoring, with the goal of ensuring the long-term sustainability of its actions.
+It aims to be a highly participatory initiative, empowering stakeholders as key actors in FLR planning, implementation and monitoring.

 2018 – 2022